shupershuff/Diablo2RLoader/README.md

 # Overview
 Greetings Stranger!
 I'm not surprised to see your kind here.<br>
 <br>
-This is a free script I made for loading multiple Diablo 2 Resurrected instances (AKA Multiboxing/MultiLaunching etc), but can also be used for a single account.<br>
+This is a free script I made for launching multiple Diablo 2 Resurrected instances (AKA Multiboxing/MultiLaunching etc), but can also be used for a single account.<br>
 This will help you load up your account(s) quickly from one place without having multiple install directories of the game eating up excessive drive space.<br>
 This will also enable you easily switch realms for trades, DClones, rushes etc for one or more accounts from one simple menu.<br>